-Institutional discourse; language and the law (legal-lay communication; forensic linguistics); linguistic ethnography; interpersonal pragmatics; gender.
+Institutional discourse; communication in the law; forensic linguistics; linguistic ethnography; interpersonal pragmatics.

 My PhD thesis combines conversation analysis, interactional sociolinguistics and linguistic ethnography to explore the interpersonal work done by both police officers and alleged victims during domestic abuse call-outs.
 The study is funded by the ESRC Wales Doctoral Training Partnership.

 I'm currently a postgraduate tutor in the School of English, Communication and Philosophy.
 My 2018/9 teaching modules are How Language Works (1) and Understanding Communication.

 From 2010-12, I was a seminar tutor in the Department of English and Applied Linguistics at De La Salle University, Manila.
 My teaching modules were English for Communication, Speech Communication and English for Research.

 September 2018: 'Police 'use' of rapport in practice during domestic abuse call-out interactions'.
 ALAPP 2018 (Applied Linguistics and Professional Practice), Cardiff University, Cardiff.

 June 2018: 'Rapport management in police-victim interaction during domestic abuse call-outs'.
 Centre for Language and Communication Research (CLCR) PGR Conference 2018, Cardiff University.